-Longer term cash requirements or discretionary financing or refinancing may result in the issuance of debt securities in the capital markets, borrowing under our revolving credit facility or the arrangement of additional credit facilities.
+We expect that borrowings under our credit facility, anticipated cash flows from operations and intercompany borrowings will be sufficient to meet our anticipated cash needs in the remaining nine months of 2013.
+Cash needs or discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of debt in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.